crclark/graph-anns/README.md

 Injecting random nodes into the search instead of using backpointers was also ineffective.

+Limiting the number of backpointers per node also reduced performance significantly.

 **Backpointers and an out-degree of 25 gives similar recall numbers to no backpointers and out-degree of 100, but with much, much faster search speed.**

 Why?
 I believe it's because of two main things: